informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

 Note that some clients may require more additional methods from the `Host`, such as a `get_at_height()` method that allows access state at arbitrary heights.
 While the current API doesn't allow that, future versions will.

 Hosts may choose to implement the `TypedStore` trait individually for every IBC path-value combination or generically as a blanket implementation.

 ##### Paths with associated values

-The library could pair IBC paths with their respective values at the type level using the following technique ->
+The library could pair IBC paths with their respective values at the type level as follows.

 ```rust
 pub trait IbcValueForPath: private::Sealed {